 Releases

-The procedure for estimating releases differs from the Howard methods in that it relies on a process driven approach in contrast to the estimation methods employed in Howard et al. (2020; Figure 7 REL_SCHEMATICS).
-Rather than making the assumption that the guided:unguided ratio of total rockfish releases in the SWHS data is an appropriate way to derive unguided releases of each species complex from the logbook record of releases, this approach models releases based on the harvests and the probability that a landed fish is retained separately for each of the three logbook categories (pelagic, yelloweye, and “other”) while estimating and accounting for the bias in SWHS release estimates.
+The procedure for estimating releases differs from the Howard methods in that it relies on a process driven approach in contrast to the estimation methods employed in Howard et al. (2020; Figure 7 REL_SCHEMATICS) and further incorporates all sources of data, including SWHS estimates and port sampling interview data.
+Rather than making the assumption that the guided:unguided ratio of total rockfish releases in the SWHS data is an appropriate way to derive unguided releases of each species complex from the logbook record of releases, this approach models releases based on the harvests and the probability that a landed fish is retained separately for each of the regional species divisions while estimating and accounting for the bias in SWHS release estimates.
 Thus, the true number of released rockfish Rayu was based on the proportion of the total catch harvested (also referred to as retention probability), pHcompayu, by area, year, user group and species grouping.
-Because release data from the SWHS is for all rockfish and the release data from logbooks is only subdivided into pelagics, yelloweye and “other” (non-pelagic, non-yelloweye), pHcompayu was only estimated for those categories.
 Thus, releases are related to total catch, Ccompayu, and harvest, Hcompayu, by user group, area and year such that

 Rcompayu = Ccompayu-Hcompayu = HcompayupHcompayu-Hcompayu